 We review our retention periods for personal information on a regular basis.
 As a client on the Psycruit system your contact data will remain on the system all the time that you are an active user on the system.
 The contact data will remain on the system unless you request that your account be removed OR for 12 months after the last contact was made between you (the client) and Criterion.

-As a participant, your contact data and assessment data is kept for a maximum of 6 months, after which time it is anonymised and archived.
-This means that you will no longer be identifiable from the archived data, we keep anonymised data for research purposes.
-This period of 6 months may be less if requested by the client, but will never be longer than 6 months.
+As a participant, your contact data and assessment data is kept for 12 months as standard.
+If you are hired for a role and the client makes use of performance tracking features on Psycruit, your data will be kept for 24 months.
+After this time your data is anonymised and archived.
+This means that you will no longer be identifiable from the archived data, which we keep for research purposes.
+This period of 12 or 24 months may be less if requested by the client, but will never be longer.

 Who has access to your information?